-DSLR cameras and some compact digital cameras offer Automatic Exposure Bracketing (AEB).
-This enables you to automatically take three or more exposures in a row: one at the proper exposure, one or more underexposed, and one or more overexposed.
+DSLR and mirrorless cameras, as well as some compact digital cameras, offer Automatic Exposure Bracketing (AEB).
+This feature enables you to automatically take three or more exposures in a row: one at the proper exposure, one or more underexposed, and one or more overexposed.
 Follow these steps if your camera offers AEB mode: